 As a person over the age of 40, it’s essential to talk with an experienced ITA Admissions Advisor so you can discuss your specific questions and work together to create a realistic plan for teaching overseas or online.
 Here at ITA, we work one-on-one with every prospective teacher to answer all of your questions and craft a plan before you commit to enrolling in one of our TEFL courses.

-Related Resources: Check out the Teaching Abroad Over 40 section of our blog to read Q&As and stories from other ITA alumni that are 40+ and teaching English in many other countries!
+- Visit the Teaching Abroad Over 40 section of our blog to read articles and Q&As from ITA alumni that are over 40 and teaching English abroad and online!